-Set Analysis is extremely powerful, however it can seem a bit overwhelming at times.
-One thing I felt helped me further understand the mechanics is recognizing that what will work within a filter search, will work within a Set Analysis condition between double quotes.
+Set Analysis is extremely powerful, however it can seem overwhelming at times.
+One thing we felt helped us further understand the mechanics is recognizing that what works within a filter search, will also work within a Set Analysis condition between double quotes.